Download the Click-once plugin for Firefox.

 A demonstration of th various properties of the 3D bar chart.
 You can set a background image, change axes properties, the layout of bars and more.

-The sample demonstrates various properties of the candlestick chart control.
-A panel with UI controls is placed above a sample chart and you can change the settings and see how they affect the looks of the chart.
+The sample demonstrates various properties of the CandlestickChart control.
+A panel with UI controls is placed above the chart and you can change the settings and see immediately the result.

 A sample dashboard with two charts, text components and a gauge.
 The sample demonstrates how to use the Dashboard class and LayoutBuilder to create dashboards with different layout.